 It is fascinating that the scores on the marshmallow test were even more predictive than IQ.
 Thus, teaching our children self-control/voluntary attention is very crucial to future success.

-Dunckley (2015) notes that children with attention problems generally have significant difficulty sustaining and shifting attention as well as initiating and completing goal-oriented activities, especially when the task is tedious or difficult.
-In addition, there are difficulties in executive function which include:
+Dunckley (2015) notes that children with attention problems generally have significant difficulty sustaining and shifting attention, as well as initiating and completing goal-oriented activities, especially when the task is tedious or difficult.
+In addition, there are difficulties in executive function, which include:

 Planning